OpenNMT/OpenNMT/docs/tools/tokenization.md

 **3\.
 Troubleshooting**

-* Use LUA5.2 if you encounter any memory issue while using learn_bpe.lua (ex: -s too big)
+* Use LUA5.2 if you encounter any memory issue while using learn_bpe.lua (ex: -size too big)
 * Stay with LUA5.1 for better efficiency unless more memory is required